-This document discusses the issues with centralized IP mobility management compared with distributed and dynamic mobility management.
+This document describes the motivations of distributed mobility management and the proposed work in Section 1.1.
+Section 1.2 summarizes the problems with centralized IP mobility management compared with distributed and dynamic mobility management, which is elaborated in Section 4.
+The requirements to address these problems are given in Section 5.
 A companion document [dmm-scenario] discusses the use case scenarios.